the-advoid/ad-void/.github/ISSUE_TEMPLATE/malformation.md

 ---

 <!--
-  Optimally, a reference to the rule should be pasted here; (File -> Copy permalink) For convenience you can paste a permalink to a line in the AdVoid.Full list.
+  Optimally, a reference to the rule should be pasted here (File → Copy permalink).
+  For convenience, you can paste a permalink to a line in the AdVoid.Full list.

-  If not possible just paste the rule itself.
+  If not possible, just paste the rule itself.
 -->

 **Rule**: